 Grady Tesch grew up with music in his life from a young age.
 His mother enrolled him in piano lessons at age four and by age ten he had begun studying classical percussion.
-In middle school he heard the album Mercy, Mercy, Mercy by Cannonball Adderley and knew he wanted to play music for the rest of his life.
+In middle school he heard the album Mercy, Mercy, Mercy by Cannonball Adderley and something clicked.

-Throughout high school he played with some of the top ensembles in Utah including: Cresent Super Band, HYPE, and All-state Band.
-Following high-school he earned his bachelors degree at the NYU Steinhardt Jazz Studies program under the direction of Dr. Dave Schroeder and Dave Pietro.
-There he studied with jazz legends John Scofield, Joe Lovano and Stefon Harris.
-Over the course of his career he has traveled around the world playing at festivals in Europe, South America and North America such as: Umbria Jazz Festival, Montreaux Jazz Festival, Costa Rican International Jazz Festival, Salt Lake City Jazz Festival and others.
-He has also participated in the following renowned artist residencies: Betty Carter's Jazz Ahead (under the direction of Jason Moran) and the Boysie Lowery Jazz Residency.
+Throughout high school he played with some of the top ensembles in Utah including: Cresent Super Band and HYPE, this also where he started getting his feet wet in arranging and composing.
+Following high-school he earned his bachelors degree in music at NYU Steinhart.
+He studied with many greats including the grammy winning and nominated composers and players John Scofield, Joe Lovano, Alan Ferber and Stefon Harris.
+Over the course of his career his playing, composing and arranging has taken him around the world including festivals in Europe, South America and North America such as: Umbria Jazz Festival, Montreaux Jazz Festival, Costa Rican International Jazz Festival, Salt Lake City Jazz Festival and others.
+He has also participated in the following renowned artist residencies: Betty Carter's Jazz Ahead (under the direction of Jason Moran) and the Boysie Lowery Residency.

 He is also an accomplished educator currently teaching at a school in the Bronx through the music education program, Harmony, which provides music education free of charge to underserved parts of New York City.
 He has also teaches a range of private students in composition, performance and improvisation.